tairaeli/Metagalactic_Ultraviolet_Background_Data_Tables/README.md

 ### make\_UVB\_data\_table.py
 Code for remaking cloudy-formatted data into a more user-friendly csv format

+Arguments:

+`-out_path`: path to directory where data tables are output

+`-uvb_names`: shorthand names for each UVB.
+Should be separated by spaces

+`-uvb_paths`: paths to directories containing CLOUDY-formatted UVBs.
+Each path should be separated by a space

 ### plot\_uvb\_spec.py
 Creates a lineplot of UVB intensity for each UVB from $10$ - $10^{2.3}$ eV.
 Uses the data output from *make\_UVB\_data\_table.py* (i.e. data_tables directory)

+Arguments:

+`-out_path`: path to directory where figures are output

+`-table_dir`: directory where UVB tables have been saved

+`-uvb_paths`: redshift to plot.
+Not all redshifts between UVBs are the sound, so will pick the closest redshift